The Williams School of Commerce, Economics and Politics

-The Washington Term Program has been in existence for nearly three decades.
+The Washington Term Program has been in existence for three decades.
 It was established by Bill Connelly, John K. Boardman Professor of Politics, and has provided more than 400 Washington and Lee students with a memorable living and learning experience in Washington, D.C. since 1987.
 Students have used the six-week spring term course to launch careers in every branch of government.

 The Washington Term Program includes three components: an academic course, an internship and a lecture series.
 Students spend four days working in their internships, and on Fridays, they attend a morning class led by Professor Connelly and afternoon guest lectures by some of the most prominent people in Washington.
 Wednesday evenings are also set aside for class activities.

 Participants receive six credit hours for successful completion of the course.
 Grading is based on the student's performance in class, a research paper, evaluations from the intern's office and an analytical journal in which students write about their observations and experiences.